 Double white flowers on a wide, spreading bush.
 Very showy.

 In addition to the numbered Lilacs on the Lilac Garden Walk, there are several very old, very large unnamed Preston Lilacs near the Pond.
-One is as tall as the street light.
+The one here as tall as the street light was removed in 2024 but is showing signs of new growth at the base with the fortitude of her hybridizer Isabella Preston.

 Unnamed, existing Preston Lilacs.